Article Reviewed by a licensed insurance professional: Sam Meenasian (CA dept of insurance license #0F75955).

 The loss payee isn’t something that is hard to understand or grapple with.
 This essential addendum to your insurance is a big part of business operations, so you need to be familiar with how this kind of policy endorsement works.
 Whether you are leasing property, financing vehicles, or leasing equipment, loss payees will be involved.

 At USA Business Insurance, we understand how complex insurance can be.
 We work hard to break things down so that policyholders and company owners can feel confident in their decisions and commitments.
-We treat our insureds like our family and we make it simple to tackle endorsements, quotes, and so much more.
+We treat our insureds like our family, and we make it simple to tackle endorsements, quotes, and so much more.